rganeshsharma/vagrant/README.md

 Kubernetes v1.24 Dev Cluster is spinned in minutes!
 Use Cases : Client Deno, CKA/CKS Exam prep, POC for DevOps Tools

+Commands : Vagrant up for bringing the cluster up
+           Vagrant status for status of the cluster Vagrant delete for cleaning up the cluster